emileswarts/skywalker/README.md

 Installation
 ==============
-Download velvet.vim into ~/.vim/colors
+Clone the repository, and move velvet.vim into ~/.vim/colors/

-Add the following to your ~/.vimrc file colorscheme velvet
+Use as colourscheme in ~/.vimrc colorscheme velvet